-In recent years, self-supervised learning has garnered significant attention within the computer vision domain.
-Early self-supervised learning approaches primarily focused on learning feature representations through predicting various transformations applied to the same image, often relying on data augmentation techniques \citep{chen2020simple,Jiaojiao-TMI2023,chen2020big,caron2020unsupervised,ZHANG-MIA2022}.
-However, it's worth noting that these methods tend to prioritize capturing global semantics within images, sometimes at the expense of local details and non-object regions \citep{chen2022context}.
-A recent advancement in self-supervised learning, known as Masked Image Modeling, has brought a fresh perspective to pretraining in this field.
-The core principle of MIM revolves around learning representations by reconstructing occluded regions within images.
+In recent years, self-supervised learning in computer vision has garnered attention.
+Early methods focused on learning feature representations through data augmentation.
+However, these methods tend to prioritize global semantics over local details and non-object regions \cite{chen2022context}.
+A recent advancement named masked image modeling offers a fresh perspective on pretraining, which revolves around learning by reconstructing occluded image regions.